 Join our award-winning team at University of Washington Medical Center (UWMC).
 Among the top medical centers in the United States, and ranked as the number 1 hospital in Washington State, as rated by U.S. News & World Report 2019-2020 "America's Best Hospitals", UWMC prides itself on compassionate patient care as well as its pioneering medical advances.
 UWMC is operated by the University of Washington (UW) and serves as a training site for UW’s School of Medicine.

-Patient Intake/Insurance: •Answer the telephone in a professional and courteous manner and directs calls appropriately. •Responsible for reviewing registration data such as demographic, insurance, referral, next of kin etc., and updating online or providing information to appropriate personnel so that an update may be done. •May provide clinic charges for visit types, procedures, and surgeries to patients or prospective patients to the clinic.
+Patient Intake: • Review registration data such as demographic, insurance, referral, next of kin, etc., and, update online or provide information to appropriate personnel so an update may be done. • Provide clinic charges for visit types, procedures, and surgeries to patients or prospective patients to the clinic.
 May provide estimated charges based on plan of care for purpose of patient deposits when patient is determined to be self-pay.
-This is done in conjunction with Financial Services and under the direction of the Health Services Manager, clinic Manager/Department Administrator. •Contact review organizations and insurance companies to ensure prior approval requirements are met before patients enter the system such as pre-authorization and referrals; present necessary medical information such as history, diagnosis, prognosis, and length of stay prior to admissions; provide specific medical information to financial services to maximize reimbursement to the hospital and physicians.
+This is done in conjunction with Financial Services and under the direction of the PCC Manager, clinic Manager/Department Administrator. • Contact review organizations and insurance companies to ensure prior approval requirements are met before patients enter the system such as pre-authorization and referrals; present necessary medical information such as history, diagnosis, prognosis, and length of stay prior to admissions; provide specific medical information to financial services to maximize reimbursement to the hospital and physicians.

-Coordination: •Act as a liaison between patients, consulting physician, referring physician or outside agency to coordinate patient appointments, admission, or surgery.
-Will coordinate the exchange of information either written or verbal before and after patients are seen. •Obtain all necessary medical records, diagnostic studies, pathology items, etc. that are needed for patient care. •Coordinate the patient's entry into the system to include the availability of necessary medical records, coordination of tests, procedures and appointments with all hospital departments.
+Coordination: • Act as a liaison between patients, consulting physician, referring physician, or outside agency to coordinate patient appointments, admission, or surgery.
+Will coordinate the exchange of information either written or verbally before and after patients are seen. • Coordinate anesthesia • Obtain all necessary medical records, diagnostic studies, pathology items, etc., that are needed for patient care. • Coordinate patient's entry into the system to include the availability of necessary records, coordination of tests, procedures and appointments with all hospital departments.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.